sid137/rails-templates/README.md

     }

-Run the default rails3.rb template by using the shell command
+With this shell command in place you can then rRun the default rails3.rb template by using the shell command
     %  rapp appname